 Her gentle support of my academic pursuits, without the tendencies of "Tiger Mom" interference, helped me to push myself toward whatever academic or career goals I had.
 Her self-deprecating humor and ebullient personality showed me I did not need to be quiet and invisible just to fit into my surroundings.
-I cannot and will not forget the lessons she taught me about friendhappiness, ships. communication and life's priorities.
+I cannot and will not forget the lessons she taught ships, happiness, communication and life's priorities.